What Is Website Content? Learn Web Content’s Meaning, Benefits, & Best Practices

 - Audio – Similarly, any audio that is integrated into the website becomes part of the website content.
 Audio files and recordings can be found on many pages of a site and can help users engage with the content.
 For instance, churches may put audio recordings of sermons on their website for users to listen to online.

 Not all web content is created equal.
-While all websites have some type of content, it doesn’t always improve the site or engage users.
+While all websites have some type of content (like a homepage), it doesn’t always improve the site or engage users.
 Search engines also put a lot of weight on website content when deciding how to rank pages in the search results page.
+For that reason, it’s important to manage your content lifecycle and quality.
 Keep in mind these elements of good web content to keep both website visitors and search engines happy:

-- Length and word count – Good web content should be built out and give enough information about the given topic.
+- Optimize your website content’s length – Good web content should be built out and give enough information about the given topic.
 Google also considers word count when ranking pages.
 For textual content, pages should generally have at least 500 words worth of content in order for Google to rank it highly.
 Website visitors also will be more engaged with your site when you provide ample information for them to digest.

-- Original – It is incredibly important to create original piece of content.
+- Make your web content original – It is incredibly important to create original piece of content.
 Plagiarism is frowned upon and can get your website penalized by Google.
 In fact, even small pieces of duplicate content can hurt the overall performance of your site.
 You should not have any duplicate content with other sites on the web or other pages on your own site.
 Instead, all content should be 100% original and unique.

-- Fresh – A good website will always have fresh, or updated content.
+- Keep your website content fresh – A good website will always have fresh, or updated content.
 Websites that have had the same content on them for months or years become boring to website visitors and don’t rank well in the search results.
 Instead, content should be updated monthly at the least.
 Blogs are a great way to keep content fresh because you can always post a blog on a new topic.

 When considering the types of web content to use on your site, always keep in mind the end user and the search engine.
 Good content will increase user engagement and sell your product or service.
 Your content can provide important information about your business and answer any questions a website visitor may need to be answered before converting into a customer.
 Good content will facilitate sales and keep people coming back to your site.

-Similarly, website content is important to Google and ranking in the search results.
+Similarly, website content is important to SEO.
 To rank highly for a given search term, your content should be relevant, original, and be around 500 words or more.
 While these factors will increase your chances of ranking highly, they don’t guarantee it since there are lots of other factors involved.
-However, optimizing your content for search engines will give your pages a better shot at landing a first-page position in the search results.
+However, optimizing your content for search engines (and working to continually improve your SEO content) will give your pages a better shot at landing a first-page position in the search results.

 So, not only can web content facilitate sales and bring more traffic to your site, but it can earn favor with the search engines as well.
 Good content should be optimized for website visitors and search engines to have the biggest impact.